Building a New Home

 Floor and Paint – Week 9-11

 Up until this point, all you will on your home building site is a lot of concrete, wood, insulation, drywall, and wires.
-This is the phase new-construction-yellow-postwhere your home will start to look more like one.
+This is the phase where your home will start to look more like one.
 Flooring will be going in, cabinets will be hung, and the pretty stuff like trim and moldings will be installed during this period.
 Most homeowners will smile at this stage since the site will finally look like the drawings your architect showed you months ago.

 Choosing flooring is one of the bigger decisions you will make for this stage.
 Determining your lifestyle, style, and budget will help guide you.
 For instance, genuine hard wood floors are gorgeous, but are prone to scratching, staining, and come with a large price tag.
 If you like the look, but need better durability, then engineered hardwoods or tile might be a better choice.
 There are also funky solutions like dried concrete that add an artistic and industrial flare to homes.
 This is all up to you, but consider all flooring materials before you pick one.
 It will be much harder to change your mind once everything is moved in!